lextoumbourou/notes/notes/reference/papers/a-discriminative-feature-learning-approach-for-deep-face-recognition.md

 This paper proposes [[Center Loss]].
 They add a center for each class, a vector of the same dimension as the input feature embedding.

-Then, they simultaneously learn center during training while minimizing the distance between features and their corresponding class center.
+They simultaneously learn center during training while minimizing the distance between features and their corresponding class center.

 The backbone requires trained using joint supervision of [[Categorical Cross-Entropy Loss|Softmax Loss]] and Center Loss, with a new hyperparameter to balance each component.